-- Ensure all drivers are volunteers at least 21 years old. - Only adult volunteers transport Girl Scout members. - Never transport Girl Scout members in flatbed or panel trucks, in the bed of a pickup, or in a camper-trailer. - Keep directions and a road map in the car, along with a first aid kit and a flashlight. - Check your lights, signals, tires, windshield wipers, horns, and fluid levels before each trip, and recheck them periodically on long trips. - Load gear appropriately.
+- Anyone under 12 must ride in the back seats.
+Use car seats and boosters as required by your state. - Never transport Girl Scout members in flatbed or panel trucks, in the bed of a pickup, or in a camper-trailer. - Keep directions and a road map in the car, along with a first aid kit and a flashlight. - Check your lights, signals, tires, windshield wipers, horns, and fluid levels before each trip, and recheck them periodically on long trips. - Load gear appropriately.
 Heavy objects and luggage can affect vehicle stability and handling.
-Avoid overloading, especially on the top or back of any vehicle. - Keep all necessary papers up to date including, but not limited to, your driver's license, vehicle registration, any state or local inspections, and insurance coverage. - Wear seat belts and insist that all passengers do the same.
-Each person must have their own, fixed seatbelt. - Girl Scout members under 12 must ride in the back seats.
-Use car seats and boosters as required by your state. - Follow the best driving safety practices: - o keep at least a two-car-length distance between you and the car ahead of you, - o do not talk or text on a cell phone or other device, - o do not use ear buds or headphones, and

-- o turn your lights on when your windshield wipers are on. - Know what to do in case of breakdown or accident.
+Avoid overloading, especially on the top or back of any vehicle. - Keep all necessary papers up to date including, but not limited to, your driver's license, vehicle registration, any state or local inspections, and insurance coverage. - Follow the best driving safety practices: - o Keep at least a two-car-length distance between you and the car ahead of you. - o Do not talk or text on a cell phone or other device. - o Do not use ear buds or headphones. - o Turn your lights on when your windshield wipers are on. - No caravaning (cars following closely together with the lead vehicle in charge) is allowed.
+Each driver must have information about the route and destination in addition to the cell phone numbers of other drivers. - Know what to do in case of breakdown or accident.
 It is smart to have reflectors, a flashlight, a few tools, and a good spare tire. - Take time to familiarize yourself with any new or rented vehicle. - Take a break when you need it.
-The volunteer in charge of your trip will plan occasional stops, but it is ok to pull over to a safe place whenever you are too tired to continue.
-Relief drivers are planned for long drives. - Do NOT drive when you are tired or taking medication that makes you drowsy.
+The volunteer in charge of your trip will plan occasional stops, but it is okay to pull over to a safe place whenever you are too tired to continue.
+Relief drivers should be planned for long drives of six hours or more. - Do NOT drive when you are tired or taking medication that makes you drowsy.